IBM-Bluemix-Docs/mass-data-migration/connect-network-share.md

 If you're using SMB on a Windows server, you can manage access permissions, file ownership, and file attributes for your data by joining the {{site.data.keyword.mdms_short}} device to Active Directory.
 Joining the device to an Active Directory domain enables SMB access for specific AD users and AD groups.

-For detailed information about joining the device to Active Directory, see the [OSNEXUS QuantaStor documentation](https://wiki.osnexus.com/index.php?title=Network_Shares#Joining_an_AD_Domain){:external}.
+To learn more about joining the device to Active Directory, see the [OSNEXUS QuantaStor documentation](https://wiki.osnexus.com/index.php?title=Network_Shares#Joining_an_AD_Domain){:external}.

 ## Mounting the network share
 {: #mount-network-share}

 After you unlock and activate the storage pool on the device, you can mount the network share on your source server.

-Before you mount the share, keep in mind the following environment configuration requirements:
+Before you mount the share, review the following environment configuration requirements:

 - If you're mounting the NFS share to a Unix-based server, ensure that you have NFS software, such as `nfs-common`, installed on the client server.
 - If you're mounting the SMB share to a Windows-based server that is joined to Active Directory, you must also [join the {{site.data.keyword.mdms_short}} device to the Active Directory domain](#join-device-active-directory) before you can connect to the share.